dianmak/theshelf/README.md

-## TEAM NAME
+## TEAM SHELFIE

 Dian, Kelly, Paulina

 ## Motivation ⁉️

-Description of our motivation
+The global cosmetic products market was valued at USD 532.43 billion in 2017, and is expected to reach a market value of USD 805.61 billion by 2023, registering a CAGR of 7.14% during 2018-2023.

+“If I had to use one word to characterize the state of the U.S. beauty industry today, it would be disruption.
+Whether we look at categories, brands, or retailers, there are sweeping changes taking place to the market landscape,” said Larissa Jensen, executive director and beauty industry analyst at The NPD Group.
+“New retail concepts and technologies are changing the way we create, market, purchase, and use beauty products.”

+As a user:
+I want to know when my products expire and I should stop using them.
+I want to check what products I already have while I am out shopping so that I do not overbuy.
+I want to have easy access to data on how much money I spend on cosmetics per category and over various intervals of time.

 ## Solution 🛍

 Introducing SHELF!

-Shelf utilizes user input of self-care products to manage products, track spending habits and submit reviews/images
+Shelf utilizes user input of self-care products to manage products, track spending habits & submit reviews/images

 ## Technology Utilized 💻